Polaris Inc.

 impact: a small cost shock can erase a large share of profit

-product quality problems damage the brand twice
+Product quality problems damage the brand twice

 when brand loyalty is part of the thesis, reliability issues hurt in two places — first in warranty costs, then in reputation. this page does not provide a quantified claims figure, so we're not pretending it does.